Tpw429/Amazon_Vine_Analysis/README.md

     * Non-Vine Reviews: 97,839 reviews.

 * How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
-    * Paid 5 star Reviews: 509 reviews.
+    * Paid Vine 5 star Reviews: 509 reviews.
     * Non-Vine 5 star Reviews: 45,858 reviews.

 * What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
-    *
+    * Percentage of Vine 5 star Reviews: 42.17%
+    * Percentage of non-Vine 5 star Reviews: 46.87%